mirandadrummond/mirandadrummond/README.md

 ![Banner Image](https://github.com/mirandadrummond/mirandadrummond/assets/117724212/fb5e66e7-d613-4a0f-93d4-d702841a2ac7)

-*Tip: Consider adding a banner image that represents you or your field of expertise.
-This could be a photo of you coding, a project you're proud of, or any creative graphics that relate to programming and tech.*

 ## 💥 **Welcome to my GitHub Universe!** 🌌

 _I'm a passionate developer, innovator, and lifelong learner.
 Here's a glimpse into my world of code and creativity._